 How to make Chicken Fried Steak

 - Marinate the meat Pour buttermilk and hot sauce into a shallow dish and whisk.
 Place meat into the marinade and flip over to cover all sides.
-If you have time, marinate for one hour in the refrigerator.
+If you have time, marinate for one hour in the refrigerator, up to overnight.
 Remove from the refrigerator 30 minutes before you’re ready to fry your steaks.
 In the meantime you can make your biscuits.
 Preferably using my recipe 😉

-- Keep warm Transfer cooked steaks to a wire rack turned upside-down onto a paper towel lined large sheet pan.
+- Keep warm Transfer cooked steaks to a wire rack placed into a paper towel lined large sheet pan.
 This will keep the meat elevated, avoiding sogginess, while the paper towel pulls away excess oil.
-Sprinkle meat with salt.
+Sprinkle meat with a pinch of salt.
 Repeat with remaining steaks.
 Keep steaks and biscuits warm in a 200° oven while you make the gravy

 - Making gravy Strain remaining oil into a heat proof measuring cup.
 Wipe out pan to remove any dark flour bits from the bottom.
 Return 3 tablespoons of oil to your cast iron pan, set on medium-high heat.
 Sprinkle on 3 tablespoons of flour and whisk until it all blends together.
 Cook for a minute, or until it starts to turn a beige color.
 We aren't going for a really dark color here.